top of page

 Get in touch!
 We are eager to set up a time to discuss our workshops with you.
 We can start whenever you are ready.
 The key is to map out the Workshop sessions, and then set up a schedule for the individual Coaching times.
 The cost of this workshop depends upon the number of staff that will be involved, especially in terms of the coaching sessions.
 Once we establish the dates of each workshop, we will then give each of your faculty access to our IEP evaluator, the Intervention template, and links to our online meeting software.
 During the period of the workshop, we also work with administrators to make sure that staff are satisfied with the interactions.
 We want honest feedback so that we can refine our approach as need be, helping to ensure a productive experience with clear deliverables.

-Data Boot Camp
+Participant evaluation of Data Boot Camp